devfleet/awesome-eve/README.md

 ### Corporation/Alliance/Group tools

+**Management Tools**
+* [EveStructures](https://structures.eveskillboard.com) - Monitor all your stations spread across New Eden across multiple Corporations.
+See Fuel, Services, and much more.

 **Discord Tools**
 * [Firetail](https://github.com/shibdib/firetail) - A discord bot that can provide killmails, price checks, group and character lookups and more..
 * [Keepstar](https://github.com/shibdib/keepstar) - An easy way to authenticate discord users against their ingame persona.
 Restrict roles based off of corps and alliances.